-Seven males (n = 5) and females (n = 2) between the ages of 18-40 were recruited for this within-participant study with replication.
-Therefore, due to the replicated crossover design of the present study, the number of observations is the same as 14 participants in a typical within-participant unilateral design for strength and hypertrophy outcomes.
-For inclusion, participants needed to have $\geq 2$ consecutive years of resistance training experience as determined by a physical activity questionnaire, and no contraindications to exercise (e.g., heart disease, hypertension, diabetes, etc.) as determined by a health history questionnaire.
+Seven males (n = 5) and females (n =2) between the ages of 18-40 were recruited for this within-participant study with replication.
+Therefore, due to the repeated design of the present study, the number of observations is the same as 14 participants in a typical within-participant unilateral design.
+For inclusion, participants needed to have \geq 2 consecutive years of resistance training experience as determined by a physical activity questionnaire, and no contraindications to exercise (e.g., heart disease, hypertension, diabetes, etc.) as determined by a health history questionnaire.
 Prior to participation, all participants provided written consent and the University's Institutional Review Board approved this investigation.